Tomato plants in May. Six packs on bottom and plants in 4" pots on shelf above.

-MOUNTAIN MERIT 75 d determinate Late-blight resistance.
-Medium-large, 8-10 oz., red slicer with an excellent disease package to keep it healthy in the field.
-One of the best disease resistance around for a variety of conditions.
+MOUNTAIN MERIT 75 d Late-blight resistance.
+Medium-large, 8-10 oz., red slicer.
+One of the best disease resistance around.

 MR FUMAROLE PASTE 65 d indeterminate Large elongated 3–6” pinkish plum, very flavorful, sweet meaty good.

 NEBRASKA WEDDING 90 d indeterminate Nebraskan brides were given seeds of this tomato as a wedding gift.
-Brought from by pioneers in the late 1800s via covered wagons.
-And it thrived in cold, windy Nebraska."
-Apricot-orange, 3-4", can weigh up to a pound.
+Brought by pioneers in the late 1800s via covered wagons.
+Apricot-orange, 3-4”, can weigh up to a pound.